MarcusWolschon/osmeditor4android/documentation/docs/help/es/Introduction.md

 Seleccione el ícono de transferencia ![Transferir](../images/menu_transfer.png) o la opción del menú «Transferir».
 Esto mostrará siete opciones:

-* **Download current view** - download the area visible on the screen and merge it with existing data *(requires network connectivity)*
+* **Download current view** - download the area visible on the screen and merge it with existing data *(requires network connectivity or offline data source)*
 * **Clear and download current view** - clear any data in memory and then download the area visible on the screen *(requires network connectivity)*
 * **Upload data to OSM server** - upload edits to OpenStreetMap *(requires authentication)* *(requires network connectivity)*
+* **Update data** - re-download data for all areas and update what is in memory *(requires network connectivity)*
-* **Auto download** - download an area around the current geographic location automatically *(requires network connectivity)* *(requires GPS)*
+* **Location based auto download** - download an area around the current geographic location automatically *(requires network connectivity or offline data)* *(requires GPS)*
+* **Pan and zoom auto download** - download data for the currently displayed map area automatically *(requires network connectivity or offline data)* *(requires GPS)*
 * **File...** - saving and loading OSM data to/from on device files.
 * **Note/Bugs...** - download (automatically and manually) OSM Notes and "Bugs" from QA tools (currently OSMOSE) *(requires network connectivity)*

-La manera más fácil de descargar información al dispositivo es hacer zoom y marcar la ubicación que quiere editar y después seleccionar "Descargar vista actual".
+La manera más fácil de descargar información al dispositivo es hacer zoom y desplazar hasta la ubicación que quiere editar y después seleccionar "Descargar vista actual".
 Puede hacer zoom utilizando gestos, como los botones de zoom o los botones de control de volumen del dispositivo.
 Vespucci debería descargar entonces información de la vista actual.
 No se requiere autenticación para descargar información a su dispositivo.

+With the default settings any non-downloaded areas will be dimmed relative to the downloaded ones, this is to avoid inadvertently adding duplicate objects in areas that are not being displayed.
+The behaviour can be changed in the [Advanced preferences](Advanced%20preferences.md).

 ## Editando